retaildevcrews/ngsa-asb/spikes/argo-cd/README.md

 If clusters are more dynamic where the creation/modification are happening more often, using a git generator may be better.
 A git generator is the most flexible and allows the ability for administrators to restrict some fields from being controlled by developers in the application spec.
 A folder can be targeted in the git repo to where if a config.json file is checked-in/modified, a cluster will be created/removed appropriately.

+If a more hands-off approach to targeting cluster deployment is needed, a cluster generator can be used.
+Deployments can target all or specific clusters by using a "match label" to select local or remote clusters.

+- Beware: Cluster name must be lowercase or it will unable to find the cluster.

 ## Step 4: Customizing Deployment Order With Sync-Waves

 ### Step 4.1: Sync-Wave